gcaufield/MonkeyPack/README.md

 ### Application Repository Configuration

-The tool exepects to find various files in the repository to determine where to get dependancies from.
+The tool expects to find various files in the repository to determine where to get dependancies from.
 The only non-standard ConnectIQ project file introduced is a package map file (packages.txt)